Chenyang-ZHU/Map-rescale-and-stop-sign-recover/README.md

 # Map-rescale-and-stop-sign-recover
 This project is aiming at recovering the real size of stop sign based on the rescales ORB_SLAM map.
+Please read the pdf file carefully, which is a report of this peoject.

 1. ORB-SLAM:https://github.com/raulmur/ORB_SLAM2